NYPL/ami-preservation/docs/pages/resources/serviceNow_documentation.md

 Although the DAR and MDR forms do not include a designated field for noting a request's VIP status, choosing "Donor request" under item usage generally prompts further discussion on the necessary steps.
 Requesters are also encouraged to use the "Notes" field to provide additional details, which can help streamline the process.

 - **Process for VIP Requests:** While VIP requests are managed similarly to other requests, there are instances where the Rights Clearance process may be waived.
 This can occur with the express approval of Senior Leaders, who are part of a specific assignment group in ServiceNow.
 Once a request is flagged as VIP, these leaders will be involved through ticket assignment after an initial review.

-Understanding the nuances of VIP requests ensures that these high-priority items are handled efficiently while maintaining the necessary oversight and approval processes.